naviqore/documentation/Writerside/topics/implementation/gtfs-schedule.md

 ```

 The `GtfsScheduleBuilder` applies the **fail-fast principle**, ensuring that it only accepts valid inputs, and will fail
-immediately if any invalid data is encountered.
-Error handling is delegated to the `GtfsScheduleParser`, which catches
+immediately if any invalid or missing data is encountered.
+Error handling is delegated to the `GtfsScheduleParser`,
-and logs any errors, such as malformed data, during the parsing process.
-This guarantees that the builder only receives
+which catches and logs any errors, such as malformed data, during the parsing process.
+This guarantees that the builder
-valid data.
-As a result, by the time the GTFS data is fully processed, the system can confidently expect a valid GTFS
+only receives valid data.
+As a result, by the time the GTFS data is fully processed, the system can confidently expect a
-schedule to be stored in memory.
+valid GTFS schedule to be stored in memory.

 Since no changes are expected after reading the GTFS schedule data, the data is sorted and transformed into immutable
 data structures.
 This means that the various collections in the `GtfsSchedule` class, such as `ArrayLists`, are trimmed